 The original fort was destroyed by British forces in 1809 and was replaced by the current Fort Napoleon, which never saw battle.
 It was used as a penitentiary and is said to be haunted by a French girl, who, after her British lover failed to return to her, threw herself off a cliff.
 The museum tells more of their story, along with the history of Les Saintes and the fort.

 We hiked up there on our last morning and it was a hot and sticky walk following the winding road to the top, but as soon as we began the ascent we were rewarded by fantastic views that kept getting better the higher we rose.

 A very conveniently placed juice cart serving all kinds of tropical concoctions was a great break point to catch our breaths before the last short section.

-And even though I hate hangovers – and the next day’s was a pretty bad one – I would still say it was worth the sacrifice.
+And even though I hate hangovers – and the next day I had a pretty bad one – I would still say it was worth the sacrifice.

-Le Bourg was a really fun place to celebrate New Years.
+Le Bourg was a really fun place to celebrate the New Year.